Deb Goldberg: 2018 re-election

-In 2018, Goldberg was re-elected for her position as State Treasurer.
+In 2018, Goldberg was re-elected to her position as State Treasurer with 67.6% of the vote.
+She defeated State Representative and Republican National Committeewoman Keiko Orrall who was unopposed for the Republican nomination.

+2022 re-election

+In 2022, Goldberg defeated former software engineer and Libertarian nominee Cristina Crawford.
+With no Republican opponent, Goldberg was re-elected as State Treasurer with 76.6% of the vote.

 Other work

 Prior to becoming Treasurer, Goldberg served as president of the board of directors of Adoptions with Love, was an Advisory Board member of the Greater Boston Food Bank, is a Commissioner on the Town of Brookline's Neighborhood Conservation District Commission, was Senate President Therese Murray's appointee to the Treasurer's Commonwealth Covenant Fund, and sat on the advisory board of the Taubman Center for State and Local Government at Harvard Kennedy School.

 Goldberg is involved with various events for Jewish organizations such as the Jewish Alliance for Law and Social Action and was the first Jewish woman elected to statewide office in Massachusetts.
-She received the 2016 Excellence in Leadership Award from The Jewish Community Relations Council of Greater Boston (JCRC) and the Massachusetts Association of Jewish Federations (MAJF)'s "Women in Leadership" reception.